top of page

 Minimum number of students: 4

-**YOU CAN NOT REGISTER FOR BOTH THIS CLASS AND FUN SCIENCE.
+**YOU MAY NOT TAKE THIS CLASS AND FUN SCIENCE.
 CHOOSE ONE OR THE OTHER.

 Grades: 1st-2nd